Quick Home Offers

 If the person has been there fewer than 30 days, you may be able to have them removed as a trespasser under California Penal Code Section 602.

 California Code of Civil Procedure Section 1161 is the standard eviction statute.
 If the squatter is being treated as a tenant (because they have been there 30+ days or claim residency), this is the process you will need to follow.
-You serve a written notice — typically a 3-day notice to quit — and if they do not leave, you file an unlawful detainer lawsuit in Superior Court.
+You serve a written eviction notice — typically a 3-day notice to quit — and, in squatter cases, it is smart to have a specialized real estate attorney draft the notice and properly file the unlawful detainer in your local court.
 The defendant has 5 days to respond after being served.

 If they do not respond, you can request a default judgment.
 If they contest it, the case goes to trial, though unlawful detainer cases sometimes get expedited scheduling.
 After judgment, you request a Writ of Possession, and the Sheriff posts a 5-day notice, then returns to physically remove the occupants.